notmandatory/stevemyers.github.io/about.md

 permalink: /about/
 ---

 Builder of software, networks, and servers, big and small.
-Pro-#bitcoin.
+Pro-Bitcoin.
 Anti-authoritarian.